coleifer/peewee/docs/peewee/database.rst

    from flask import Flask
    from peewee import *

    database = SqliteDatabase('my_app.db')

+   # Or, use a pooled database implementation:
+   from playhouse.pool import PooledPostgresqlDatabase database = PooledPostgresqlDatabase('my_app', user='postgres')

    app = Flask(__name__)

    # This hook ensures that a connection is opened to handle any queries